chriswernst/Perception-Udacity-RoboticsND-Project3/README.md

 ##### OpenCV

-Although we won't be using OpenCV to calibrate our camera(we'll be using a ROS package), the process for doing so with OpenCV is outlined here:
+Quick note on **openCV**: although we won't be using OpenCV to calibrate our camera(we'll be using a ROS package), the process for doing so with OpenCV is outlined here:

 **1.** Use `cv2.findChessboardCorners()` to find corners in chessboard images and aggregate arrays of image points (2D image plane points) and object points (3D world points) .
 **2.** Use the OpenCV function `cv2.calibrateCamera()` to compute the calibration matrices and distortion coefficients.